Your survival strategies are not helping you.

-In relationships we often do not ask for more, because we don’t know how to get our partner to see our needs.
+In relationships, we often do not ask for more, because we don’t know how to get our partner to see our needs.
 Maybe we’ve tried and it hasn’t gone well.
 Maybe our partner is caught in his or her own struggle and isn’t available.
 Maybe ‘keeping the peace,’ has become more important than ‘bridging the gap.’
 Maybe we are more afraid of being alone than we are of ‘toughing it out.’

-Often it is our own generous natures that plays a role in our ‘toughing it out.’
+Often it is our own generous natures that play a role in our ‘toughing it out.’
 We’ve learned to take care of ourselves and we learned to take care of non-nurturing others and not put that person out.
 Perhaps our childhoods were such that we had to take care of ourselves emotionally.
 We never learned what a reciprocal and supportive relationship looks like.
 What we learned was to ‘not rock the boat.’
-This habit pattern has been wired into our brain.
+This habit pattern has been wired into our brains.
 We trudge forward, only to realize later that we are starving and need more.

 We Can Change

 • Trust the importance of asking for what you need.
 Although it may create a strain in the relationship, it is also what will allow it to move forward.
 If the relationship breaks, then there is a deeper problem present.